 The various parish ministries are opportunities to participate in the life of our parish by volunteering your time in service to your parish.
 Here is a very brief description of where we need volunteer participation.
 Training and mentoring will be provided to help newcomers as well as to refresh those with experience or questions.

 Please contact the Office (204) 224-1669 ext 5 if you wish to volunteer for a ministry or if you want additional information.
+Our sign up form is found here.

 The Ministry of the Assembly: Every parish member and visitor is invited to a full, active and conscious participation during the mass.
 We come to the mass on time so that we may gather as a worshipping body to: ask God’s forgiveness for our sins, sing his praises, listen to the Word of God, profess our faith, make our offering to support our parish, the diocesan and universal church and participate fully in the Eucharist.
 We are then blessed and sent to bring Christ in the world.